The Ultimate Guide to Recruit Engineers

 Provide a Good Candidate Experience

 When recruiting engineers, one of the essential things to remember is that the pay is competitive.
-In the United States, the average engineer salary is $95,000.
+In the United States, the average engineer’s salary is$95,000.
 It would help if you researched to determine that you’re paying an engineer a fair and competitive wage.
 Otherwise, they might find somewhere else that will pay them more.

-If you need an engineer but can’t meet the competitive pay, you may also want to offer different perks, like benefits and stock options.
+If you need an engineer but can’t meet the competitive pay, you may also want to offer different perks, like benefits, stock options, or more PTO.
 However, the most important thing to remember is that you need to move quickly.

 When you’ve decided on a hire, make sure you send the candidate an offer as soon as possible.
 The best candidates are off the market in just ten days.